 What Is the Best Acoustic Guitar Saddle Material?

 Wondering what the best acoustic guitar saddle material is?
 No universal ‘best’ guitar saddle material exists as different guitars will have different tonal qualities that you might wish to highlight.
 You may find that you like one saddle material on one guitar, but another material on a different guitar.
-Let’s review the common saddle types and their pros and cons.
+Let’s review the common saddle materials and their pros and cons.

 Inexpensive Plastic Saddles